BRKon123/incident/README.md

 # Future Ideas

-- priority based scheduler, so instead of naively considering who is due to be in a certain period and checking if there are no overrides.
+- Priority based scheduler, so instead of naively considering who is due to be in a certain period and checking if there are no overrides.
 Instead you can store a priority queue of user alongside the time they have currently spent on call (using a min heap).
 So next user in schedule is determined by popping top item off the min heap